On average, your neighbors pay $110 a month.See Your Rates

 Minnesota is especially susceptible to flooding, from both summer storms and snow melt runoff, and averages 3 days per year of flood conditions.
 Proper preparation is the best way to combat this kind of extreme weather.
 The only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

 Tornadoes: Spring and summer thunderstorms give way to tornadoes, which are the most violent kind of storm.
 The southern half of the state is much more susceptible because of the increased exposure to warm, humid air.
-According to the National Oceanic and Atmospheric Administration, Minnesota averages 19 tornadoes per year, and in 2012, the National Weather Service ranked Minnesota as the #20 most tornado-prone state.
+According to the National Oceanic and Atmospheric Administration, Minnesota averages 19 tornadoes per year.
+In 2012, the National Weather Service ranked Minnesota as the #20 most tornado-prone state.
 2010 saw 48 tornadoes, the most on record, including nine that ranked “strong” or higher.
 These tornadoes can have winds up to 110 mph, and can travel for miles before slowing down.
 A strong tornado can tear buildings from their foundations and flip over cars.
-Even a weak tornado can cause property damage and knock over trees, so be sure to discuss how you can protect yourself from them with your insurance agent.
+Even a weak tornado can cause property damage and knock over trees.
+So be sure to discuss how you can protect yourself from them with your insurance agent.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.